ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-02-18-am-i-smarter-than-a-text-generator.md

 However, we can't just compare two accuracies and call it a day.
 So, I plan to uncover three things from this small experiment:

-- First, I want to see how well I'll perform when subjected to the same evaluation (task instruction) most LLMs undergo.
+- **Performance**: First, I want to see how well I'll perform when subjected to the same evaluation (task instruction) most LLMs undergo.
-- Second, I want to assess individual examples and determine if they effectively test the skills for which they were designed to evaluate.
+- **Efficacy**: Second, I want to assess individual examples and determine if they effectively test the skills for which they were designed to evaluate.
-- Finally, I want to identify cases where the model's response disagrees with mine, and verify if this disparity is just an annotation error, a random fluke, or an erroneous attribute of the data sample.
+- **Disagreement**: Finally, I want to identify cases where the model's response disagrees with mine, and verify if this disparity is just an annotation error, a random fluke, or an erroneous attribute of the data sample.

 ## Choosing multi-choice QA datasets to test